Johnserf-Seed/f2/docs/en/quick-start.md

 # Quick Start

 ::: info Tip
-- This documentation is still being written and may have omissions or errors.
-You can contribute to writing the documentation at the bottom of the page.
+This page is still under development and may contain inaccuracies.
+Contributions are welcome at the bottom of the page.
-- The English version is still under translation~
+The English version is being translated.
 :::

 ## Start and Run

-`F2` is a flexible `asynchronous` downloading library.
-The design goal of `F2` is to facilitate users and developers in collecting data from multiple platforms with just one click.
-It supports both `CLI` command-line invocation and API calls.
+`F2` is a flexible *asynchronous* download library.
+It helps users and developers fetch data from multiple platforms with a single command, either via the CLI or directly in code.

 ![cli-start](/f2-help.png)